 Sherry has been in the veterinary field since 1999 and joined the Animal Emergency Clinic in 2015.
 She graduated at Mount San Antonio College in 2000 and received her license that same year.
 She worked at daytime practice for 16 years before joining AEC.
 Outside of work she spoils her 2 dogs, Angel and Jessie (pictured).

 Laura has been in the veterinary field since 2004 and at Animal Emergency Clinic since 2014.
 She graduated from Mt.
 San Antonio College’s Registered Veterinary Technology program in 2015 and obtained her R.V.T. license in the spring of 2016.
-She has worked at several daytime veterinary practices, a shelter and as a veterinary assisting instructor, and has found a passion in emergency medicine.
-Laura enjoys mastering new skills and expanding her knowledge, and also works as a veterinary technology instructor for a distance education program.
+She has worked at several daytime veterinary practices, a shelter and as a veterinary assisting and a veterinary technology instructor, and has found a passion in emergency medicine.
+Laura enjoys mastering new skills and expanding her knowledge.
 Her goal is to become a Veterinary Technician Specialist in Emergency & Critical Care.
 Laura is married to another animal lover and has a bunch of dogs and cats, including her favorite cat ‘Mojo’.
-Outside of work, she enjoys reading, classic rock music, anything to do with muscle cars or old trucks, video games, and watching TV (Walking Dead and Grey’s Anatomy!)
+Outside of work, she enjoys reading, swimming, anything to do with muscle cars or old trucks, watching TV (Walking Dead & Grey’s Anatomy!) and video games.

 Charlotte has been with Animal Emergency Clinic since 2017 and graduated with an A.S. in Registered Veterinary Technology from Carrington College in 2013, she obtained her R.V.T. license in 2014.
 At home, she enjoys gardening, cooking and spending time with her family and pets.